 The member of the quality assurance team or the developers who are babysitting the automated tests in regression testing needs to confirm the results and the performance which is a drawback as manual labour will be required every time regression testing is implemented.

 For the automated tests also we need to make a representative sample of tests which will cover the larger collection of all possible and theoretical values.
-In most of the cases, testing with the representative sample is enough as it will cover all the variation and it will save a lot of time then doing regression testing with all possible values.
+In most of cases, testing with the representative sample is enough as it will cover all the variation and it will save a lot of time than doing regression testing with all possible values.

 Types Of Regression Testing

-We are already aware of what is regression testing, why we need it and when it is appropriate to implement.
+We are already aware of what is regression testing, why we need it, and when it is appropriate to implement.
 We know that regression testing is performed to check whether the performance of functionality is not affected in a negative way after some new changes are introduced and to identify the bugs due to the changes.

 1. Unit Regression Testing: Unit regression testing is executed during the phase of unit testing.
-As the name suggests, in unit regression testing the codes are tested like a single unit.
+As the name suggests, in-unit regression testing the codes are tested like a single unit.
 This type of testing has a very focused and narrow approach, where the complex dependencies and interactions that are outside the unit of the code which is in question are blocked temporarily.

 2. Partial Regression testing: After the process of impact analysis the partial regression testing is performed.
-In partial regression testing, the code unit which is newly added is allowed to interact with the parts of the code which is already in use or the pre-existing code unit.
+In partial regression testing, the coding unit which is newly added is allowed to interact with the parts of the code which is already in use or the pre-existing code unit.
 This is done to ensure that even after modifying the code the functions of the system are working properly as intended.

 3. Complete Regression testing: The complete regression is mostly carried out when there are many changes introduced to the already existing code.
 It is also used often when the modification in the code or the updates in the software affects the roots or the core of the software due to which a complete or a full system testing is required.